salokr/PRoPMTed/README.md

         ]
     }
 ```
-If you want to extract different fields of an output at index `idx`.
+If you want to extract different fields of output at index `idx`.
 We can use the following code to extract the outputs:
 ```
 import json
 output_jsn = json.load(open(<output_file_address>))